btrettel/flt/docs/misc-todo.md

         - > Constrained reals; for example, absolute mass, pressure, or temperature variables which throw an exception if they become negative.
 This is a first-class feature of types in Ada (constrained subtype)
     - Can be done with a derived type with custom operators.
 - `io.f90`
+    - read and save CSV files
+        - regex validation field for CSV
     - convenience subroutines
         - `print_box` (other similar things for the most important messages that I don't want to miss)
             - <https://fortran-lang.discourse.group/t/fortran-code-snippets/2150/24>